OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_createuploadsession.md

 ### Request body

 No request body is required.
-However, you can specify an `item` property in the request body, providing additional data about the file being uploaded.
+However, you can provide a request body, providing additional data about the file being uploaded.

 <!-- { "blockType": "resource", "@odata.type": "microsoft.graph.driveItemUploadableProperties" } -->
 ```json